Tech-at-DU/React-Fundamentals-tutorial/P00-Setting-Up-React/content.md

 ![final-product](assets/final-product.png)

-You can repurpose the code here by changing the images and other content, adding your own styles to create a React web site of your own design.
+You can repurpose the code here by changing the images and other content, adding your styles to create a React web site of your design.

 The code presented here will create a Content Detail pattern.
 The site will present a list of content items, that might include a name and picture, clicking a content item will present a detail view of that item, with more information.

 ## SF Privately Owned Public Spaces

-What you will be building is a web site for San Franciscos Privately Owned Public Spaces.
+What you will be building is a web site for San Francisco's Privately Owned Public Spaces.
 You can read about them [here](https://sf.curbed.com/maps/sf-parks-private-popos-public-owned-spaces-downtown).
 This is a link to the [official website](https://sfpopos.com).

 ## Learning Outcomes